Gamma Squeeze

 They’re not everyday events, but when they happen, they can shake up individual tickers.

-The Role of Options in Gamma Squeeze
+Options in Executing a Gamma Squeeze

 Call options are contracts that give you the right, but not the obligation, to buy a stock at a specific price (the strike price) by a certain date (the expiration date).